Skip to main content

 The SDK uses CSS-selector-based client-side gating:

-1. On initialisation, the SDK finds the element matching your contentSelector
+1. On initialisation, the SDK synchronously hides the element matching your contentSelector

-5. The overlay shows one of several states depending on the reader's access level
+4. The panel shows one of several states depending on the reader's access level

 Article page loads